Welcome To Our Website

 Complete & Submit the Flood Loss Questionnaire.
 Open & Read the Flood Claims Handbook.
 Download & Install the Contents Buddy Phone App.
 When done, scroll down to the bottom of the screen and click on the Home Page button to access the site.

-I am the eyes and ears of the insurance company.
-I cannot bind them or commit them to coverage.
-I cannot tell you what amount of money you will be paid.
-My job is to make an assessment of your damages and determine the policy coverage.
-The assessment is based on my knowledge and experience.
-My assessment will be subject to the insurance company’s approval.
+We as adjusters are the eyes and ears of the insurance company.
+We cannot bind them or commit them to coverage.
+We cannot tell you what amount of money you will be paid.
+Our job is to make an assessment of your damages and determine the policy coverage.
+The assessment is based on our knowledge and experience.
+Our assessment will be subject to the insurance company’s approval.

-When we walk through your building, I may say we are going to buy this, or paint that or whatever.
-I am telling you what will be recommended in my assessment, and worksheets, and subject to your insurance carrier’s approval.
+When we walk through your building, we may say we are going to buy this, or paint that or whatever.
+We are telling you what will be recommended in our assessment, and worksheets, and subject to your insurance carrier’s approval.

-If you see damage I do not mention, bring it to my attention.
+If you see damage your adjuster does not mention, bring it to their attention.
 The policy states (p13 of 19, J.8) “We have not authorized the adjuster to approve or disapprove or to tell you whether we will approve your claim.”
-Therefore, you will know what I think, but all coverage and damage decisions remain subject to the policy terms and conditions and company approval.
+Therefore, you will know what your adjuster thinks, but all coverage and damage decisions remain subject to the policy terms and conditions and company approval.

 Your insurance policy is a written contract with stated terms and conditions.
 You can find a copy of your policy once you access the Home page.
 Click on ‘Getting Started’ and then click on ‘Policy Information’.
 Scroll down and find your specific policy under the column that says, ‘FLOOD POLICIES’.